Baby boomers: Education

 Before World War II, the share of university-educated people in even the most advanced of industrialized nations, except the United States, a world leader in post-secondary education, was negligible.
 After the war, the number of university students skyrocketed, not just in the West, but also among developing countries as well.
 In Europe, between 1960 and 1980, the number of university students increased by a factor of four to five in West Germany, Ireland, and Greece, a factor of five to seven in Finland, Iceland, Sweden and Italy, and a factor of seven to nine in Spain and Norway.
 In West Germany, the number of university students steadily grew in the 1960s despite the construction of the Berlin Wall, which prevented East German students from coming.
 By 1966, West Germany had a grand total of 400,000 students, up from 290,000 in 1960.
 In the Republic of Korea (South Korea), the number of university students as a share of the population grew from around 0.8% to 3% between 1975 and 1983.
 Families typically considered higher education to be the gateway towards a higher social status and higher income, or, in short, a better life; as such they pushed their children to university whenever possible.
 In general, the postwar economic expansion made it possible for a larger percentage of the population to send their children to university as full-time students.
 Moreover, many Western welfare states, starting with U.S. government subsidies to military veterans who wished to attend university, provided financial aid in one form or another to university students, though they were still expected to live frugally.
-In most countries, with the notable exceptions of Japan and the U.S., most universities were public rather than private.
+In most countries, with the notable exceptions of Japan and the U.S., universities were more likely to be public rather than private.
 The total number of universities worldwide more than doubled in the 1970s.
 The rise of university campuses and university towns was a culturally and politically novel phenomenon, and one that would usher in the political turbulence of the late 1960s around the world.